shovansarkarece/Java/Constructor_super()_this().md

 > If we perform setter injection and constructor injection then at the end of the day setter injection
 > will be performed means new data will be getting as an output.New Data will be there means what is later being added.
 #### Super keyword
-- In Java, super keyword is used to refer to immediate parent class of a child class.
+- In Java, super keyword is used to refer to the immediate parent class of a child class.
 - In other words, super keyword is used by a subclass whenever it need to refer to its immediate super class.
+- Behind the scene, there will be always a super() method may be hardcoded or not but super () method will be there.
 ##### Note
 - When calling the parent class constructor from the child class using super keyword,
 - super keyword should always be the first line in the method/constructor of the child class.